TonyLB/maketheworld/README.md

 Finally, you'll have to dig down into the *charcoal-client* directory, and read its README.md as well.
 There are some steps that need to be taken there, in order to inform the client about the cloudformation resources you have created, before it can be started against the back-end.

+### Removing all MakeTheWorld resources

+You've tinkered around, and decided this isn't something you want to keep maintaining long-term?
+No problem.
+It's pretty easy to remove from the AWS console.

+Go to Amplify:  Select your app, and delete it.

+Go to S3:  There is a permanentstack storage bucket there.
+It has all your backups, so maybe copy those down if you want to keep them for sentimental
+(or other) reasons.
+When you're sure you don't need the data any more, select the bucket and click the 'Empty' button.

+Go to CloudFormaton:  There are two stacks there (one for permanents and one for everything else).
+Click the 'everything else' stack and delete it.
+Once that is complete, click the permanents stack and delete it.

+That's it:  Make The World should be removed completely from your AWS account.

 ## License Summary